Stage One - Application submission

 Stage Two - Assessment Centre

-Shortlisted applicants will be invited to attend an assessment center in October 2017 at Australian Parliament House, Canberra, ACT.
+Shortlisted applicants will be invited to attend an assessment centre in October 2017 at Australian Parliament House, Canberra, ACT.

-The assessment center will involve a number of activities designed to further evaluate applicant’s skills and capabilities.
+The assessment centre will involve a number of activities designed to further evaluate applicant’s skills and capabilities.
 This will involve: